eddiepal/cypress-testrail-reporter/README.md

 **allowOnFailureScreenshotUpload**: _bool_ (optional: default is false) will upload failed screenshot to corresponding test result comment for easier debugging of failure.
 (Required: `screenshotOnRunFailure` option must be set to true in cypress.json )

 **allowOnFailureVideoUpload**: _bool_ (optional: default is false) will upload a video of the test to the  corresponding test result comment.
 (Required: `video` option must be set to true in cypress.json )

+**allowExportDownloads** : _bool_ (optional: default is false) will upload the cypress downloads folder to the test run. (**Note** : This setting is useful if you are downloading files in your automated tests.
+Be advised that you have the resposability to cleanup your cypress downloads folder)

 **includeAllInTestRun**: _bool_ (optional: default is true) will return all test cases in test run. set to false to return test runs based on filter or section/group.